kraftp/hcura_website/hsrc/hsrc_2015/faq.md

 **Who is HSRC really for?**

 Any high school sophomore, junior, or senior who has demonstrated a substantial interest in the sciences.
-Now that doesn’t mean that you have to have cured cancer or won a Nobel prize, but it does mean that you should be able to show us that you are truly interested in science beyond simply taking your required Biology and Physics classes in school.
+That doesn’t mean that you have to have cured cancer or won a Nobel prize, but it does mean that you should be able to show us that you are truly interested in science beyond simply taking your required Biology and Physics classes in school.
 We in particular are looking for students who hope to pursue science in college and beyond, or who are considering pursuing science in the future, but who aren’t completely sure.
 Additionally, we especially welcome applications from students of minority backgrounds.

 **I’m a freshman, but I really like science.
 Can I apply?**